© 2023 CyberNews - Latest tech news,

 NordVPN torrenting

-As for Norton Secure VPN, while there are a few P2P servers available, they’re sadly very slow.
+As for Norton VPN, while there are a few P2P servers available, they’re sadly very slow.
 We managed to download files much faster without this VPN than with it.

 Wrapping up

-Norton Secure VPN sure isn’t the best choice for torrenting, so if that’s your main reason for getting a VPN, we’d recommend looking at NordVPN or other providers.
+Norton VPN sure isn’t the best choice for torrenting, so if that’s your main reason for getting a VPN, we’d recommend looking at NordVPN or other providers.

 Platforms, interface, and ease of use

 Whichever provider you end up picking between, both of them offer apps for Windows, macOS, Android, and iOS.
-The only difference is that Norton Secure VPN isn’t available for Linux users.
+The only difference is that Norton VPN isn’t available for Linux users.

 Despite that, the installation process of both NordVPN and Norton VPN is very quick and simple.
 Each VPN can be set up in minutes even by complete newbies.
 All you have to do is purchase the product, sign up, and install your VPN.